electroCupcake/Metis/README.md

         3. Install other dependcies via your package manager, or download, compile and install.

 ### Build Instructions
         1st:
+                -Generate make file for system.
+                cmake .

+                OR

-                cmake . = Generate make file for system. cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain/psx.cmake = Generate makefile for the PlayStation using its tool chain.
-Will work in Linux and Windows(NOT TESTED).
+                -Generate makefile for the PlayStation using its tool chain.
+Will work in Linux and Windows(NOT TESTED). cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain/psx.cmake

         2nd:
-                make = Build using toolchain specified, will generate executable into a bin_(arch) directory.
+                -Build using toolchain specified, will generate executable into a bin_(arch) directory. make